Deontic Argumentation: Grounded Semantics and Weak Permission

 \begin{example} Let us consider a Deontic Argumentation Theory where $F=\emptyset$ and $R$ contains the two rules

 This theory has the following arguments:

 For the attack relation, we have the following instances

-It is easy to verify that $\{\}$ is a complete extension (and trivially, it is the minimal complete extension w.r.t.\ set inclusion).
+\rnew{The following diagram depicts the argumentation graph of the theory (where the arrows represent the attack relation). } It is easy to verify that $\{\}$ is a complete extension (and trivially, it is the minimal complete extension w.r.t.\ set inclusion).
 Thus, it is the grounded extension of the theory.
 Accordingly, there is no argument in the grounded extension such that its conclusion is either $\perm_w(a)$ or $\perm_w(\neg a)$.
-Hence, $\perm_w(a)$ and $\perm_w(\neg a)$ are not justified conclusions under grounded semantics.
+Hence, $\perm_w(a)$ and $\perm_w(\neg a)$ are not justified conclusions under \rnew{the} grounded semantics.

 When we consider the stable semantics, we have the following two extensions: